beardedgm/HexPlora/README.md

 ## Main Controls

-The top header contains controls for map settings and appearance:
+The left sidebar contains controls for map settings and appearance:

 - **Map URL** – enter an image URL and click **Load Map** to display it.
 - **Grid Settings** – configure hex size, grid offsets, column/row counts and map scale.